NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **Ambient Occlusion** (boolean, default on)

     Toggle support for ambient occlusion textures inside the renderer.
 Ambient occlusion is usually not required with global illumination renderers because that effect happens automatically during lighting calculations.
-(When using a constant white environment, a white diffuse material, a maximum path length of 2, the renderer will produce an ambient occlusion image.)
+(When using a constant white environment, a white diffuse material, a maximum path length of 2, the renderer will produce an ambient occlusion image).
 Though low-polygon glTF models often bake details from an originally higher resolution model into normal maps and occlusion maps, the renderer is handling occlusion values as well.
 It applies the occlusion value to the diffuse and metal reflection lobes only when lit by environment lights (constant or spherical HDR environment).

 * **Show Environment** (boolean, default on)